clementbera/wizard-battle-arena/README.md

 Note: I tried 32bits runtime on Ubuntu 64 with 32 bits libs and it worked, but I did not try on an actual 32 bits Ubuntu.

 *Mac OS X*

+Note: The Mac development environment works up to Mac OS X 10.12.
+For Mac OS X 10.13 and onwards (High Sierra), there are no known working VMs.
+Recent VMs works on Mac OS X 10.13, but they have a SDL2 bindings where keyboard events have bad interactions with Pharo event handling, leading the game to be unplayable.
+Old VMs are incompatible due to Apple changes.

 	git clone https://github.com/clementbera/wizard-battle-arena
 	cd wizard-battle-arena/Project